gamidirohan/Depth-Aware-And-RGB-3D-Modeling/README.md

 2. **Format the dataset:**
    Use the `format_repo.py` script to format the dataset as required for this repository.
 Update the `source_directory` and `target_directory` variables in the script to point to your dataset location.
+   Easier to do with each object placed in the train directory, updating the directory variables in the code, and run.

    ```python
    if __name__ == "__main__":